top of page

 Apart from giving you a fresh start, here are some of the reasons why you should choose a consumer proposal:

 One of the great benefits of a consumer proposal is that your assets are protected.
-You keep all your assets while eliminating your debts, including home equity, investments, car, and tax refunds.
+You keep all your assets while eliminating your debts, including home equity, investments, vehicle(s), and tax refunds.

 Being a legal process under the Bankruptcy & Insolvency Act, a consumer proposal offers credit protection, preventing you from getting calls from collection agencies and wage garnishments.
-Once most of your creditors approve your proposal, it is binding on all of your creditors.
+Once the majority of your creditors (based on the dollar value of claims) approve your proposal, it is binding on all of your creditors.

-As part of negotiating a consumer proposal, you need to repay just a portion of your debt, often reducing the original debt amount.
+A consumer proposal is an agreement negotiated between you and your creditors where you will repay just a portion of your debt in full settlement and satisfaction of the balances owing.
 You are not required to pay interest during a consumer proposal, leading to substantial savings over a debt consolidation loan or second mortgage.

-Many people want to be relieved from debts but don't want to file for bankruptcy.
-If you would like to repay what you can, you should discuss filing a consumer proposal with a Licensed Insolvency Trustee.
-Creditors are more likely to accept a consumer proposal if it offers more than they expect to receive in bankruptcy.
+Many people want to be relieved from debts but don’t want to file for bankruptcy.
+To find out your options, you should discuss filing a consumer proposal with a Licensed Insolvency Trustee.
+Creditors are more likely to accept a consumer proposal because it offers more than they would expect to receive in bankruptcy.

-The term of a consumer proposal is five years.
-If you have enough to pay out the owed amount, you can do so without incurring any penalty or interest charges, allowing you to repair your credit faster.
+The term of a consumer proposal is a maximum of five years.
+Should your financial circumstances improve, Consumer Proposal payments can be accelerated without incurring any penalty or interest charges, allowing you to repair your credit faster.

 What Are the Key Differences Between a Consumer Proposal and Bankruptcy?

 The key difference between personal bankruptcy and a consumer proposal lies in its impact on your assets.
-Although bankruptcy is a quick and cheaper way out of debt, you will have to surrender your assets to start fresh.
+Although bankruptcy may be a quicker and cheaper way out of debt, you will have to surrender your assets to start fresh.
 On the other hand, when you file for a consumer proposal with your creditors, you can retain all your assets and get a chance to settle the debt fairly and responsibly.

 Opting for a consumer proposal comes with many advantages.
-These include legal protection from your creditors, no collection calls, and a chance to settle to an affordable monthly payment that never increases.
-If you declare bankruptcy, you must produce detailed reports to a trustee, including your monthly income and expenses.
+These include legal protection from your creditors, no collection calls, and a chance to settle on an affordable monthly payment that never increases.

 How Long Does it Take for a Consumer Proposal to be Approved?

-While every situation is unique, it can take up to 60 days for a consumer proposal to be approved.
 Once drafted, the proposal is submitted to your creditors and the Office of the Superintendent of Bankruptcy (OSB) for consideration.
+While every situation is unique, it takes aminimum of 60 days for a consumer proposal to be fully approved.

-Creditors holding at least 25% of your debt can request a meeting within 45 days of filing the proposal.
-If no meeting is called, the proposal is considered acceptable.
-If a meeting is requested, the creditors will vote on the proposal.
+Creditors holding at least 25% of your debt can also request a creditors meeting to discuss your proposal within 45 days of filing the proposal..

-Once your creditors have accepted your proposal, the OSB has 15 days to ask your LIT (us) to apply to the court to have the proposal reviewed.
-The proposal is approved if the court does not make a request.
+Once your creditors have accepted your proposal, the OSB, or any interested party, has 15 days to ask your LIT (us) to apply to the Court to have the proposal approved.
+The proposal is deemed approved by the Court at the expiry of 15 days if no request is made.

 How Does a Consumer Proposal Affect My Mortgage?

 Filing for a consumer proposal does not affect the terms of your mortgage.
-If you need to renew your mortgage while in the middle of a consumer proposal with your present lender, it should not be a problem if you make your payments on time.
-If you decide to change your mortgage lender despite being bound by a consumer proposal contract, the approval of your application may be in jeopardy.
-This doesn't mean you will be denied a mortgage, but your payments may have a higher interest rate.
+If you need to renew your mortgage while in the middle of a consumer proposal with your present lender, it should not be a problem if you have been making your mortgage payments on time.
+If you decide to change your mortgage lender despite being bound by a consumer proposal contract, the approval of your application is not guaranteed.
+This doesn’t mean you will be denied a mortgage, but the lender may have certain requirements such as a higher interest rate.

 How Does a Consumer Proposal Affect My Credit Score?

 Filing for a consumer proposal will give you an R7 credit rating, which means you have made a settlement with your creditors.
-Your credit report will also note that you filed a consumer proposal from the date of final proposal payment to 36 months.
+Your credit report will also note that you filed a consumer proposal for 36 months after the date of final proposal payment.

 Crowe MacKay & Company’s Licensed Insolvency Trustees share how to understand your credit rating, the impacts of a consumer proposal on your credit, and how to rebuild it.